How to Get a ScholarshipApril 6, 2021

 When you’re planning your college budget, thinking about how to get a scholarship can help make school more affordable.

 The good news is, several types of scholarships are available.
 You can apply for them using the Free Application for Federal Student Aid (FAFSA), search through your school, and even seek them out through private companies.

 Considering all of these options can be overwhelming.
 In this blog, we’ll break down a few options that may help.

 No matter your skillset, there several types of scholarships may be applicable to you.
 Here are just a few options to explore:

-- Merit-based: These are financial aid opportunities based on your academic achievements.
+- Merit-based: These are opportunities based on your academic achievements.

 - Need-based: If your financial situation makes paying for college difficult, you may be eligible for need-based scholarships.